-(b) Medical evaluations are provided to employees enrolled (and candidates for enrollment) in the Respiratory Protection Program in accordance with references (a), (b), (e), and (f).
+(b) Medical evaluations are provided to employees enrolled (and candidates for enrollment) in the Respiratory Protection Program in accordance with references (a), (b), (c), (e), and (g).
 The frequency of medical evaluation is summarized in the following table:

-Respirator User Frequen cy of Medical Evaluation
+Respirator User Frequency of Medical Evaluation

 Age Frequency of Evaluation

 15 to 34 Years Every 5 years

 35 to 44 Years Every 2 years

 45+ Years Annually

-Note: Annual evaluation for SCBA users of all ages shall be
+Note: Annual evaluation for SCBA use ers of all ages shall be required.

-required.

-(c) A written recommendation is provided to the employee and employee's supervisor regarding the employee's ability to use the respirator.
-The written results shall be recorded on Section B of enclosure (5).
+(c) A written recommendation is provided to the employee and their supervisor regarding the employee's ability to use the respirator.
+The results shall be recorded on section (b) of enclosure (5).

-(d) The NBHC's Industrial Hygienist:
+(d) The NMRTU's IH:

 1. Performs employee exposure monitoring upon initial work in a potentially hazardous atmosphere and whenever work conditions change that may affect employee exposure to respiratory hazards.
-Document the results of exposure monitoring in the periodic industrial hygiene survey or industrial hygiene assessment.
+Document the results of exposure monitoring in the periodic IH survey or Individual Hazard Assessment.

-2. Reviews hazard assessments to determine the type of respirators required to protect employees from respiratory hazards.
-Document the results during the periodic industrial hygiene survey or industrial hygiene assessment.
+2. Reviews hazard assessments to determine the type of respirator required to protect employees from respiratory hazards.
+Document the results during the periodic IH survey or Individual Hazard Assessment.

-3. Recommend the appropriate type of respirator for each work area or process in accordance with reference (c).
-Document the recommendation and confirm the type of respirators used on the periodic industrial hygiene survey or industrial hygiene assessment.
+$\underline{3}$ .
+Prescribes the appropriate type of respirator for each work area or process in accordance with reference (d).
+Document the recommendation and confirm the type of respirators used on the periodic IH survey or individual hazard assessment.